 Available features include leather seats, a 60/40-split folding backseat, and an 8-inch Display Audio multimedia system with Android Auto and Apple CarPlay capability.
 In terms of occupant protection, the Honda Sensing suite of safety and driver assistance features is standard; it includes auto emergency braking, lane departure warning, road departure mitigation, adaptive cruise control with low-speed follow and new traffic sign recognition.
 The LaneWatch camera-based system is standard on EX and above models.

 Although Honda calls the Insight a prototype, the concept has gotten the green light; the automaker says it'll arrive in late 2018.
-We'll get to take a closer look at the new Insight on Jan.
+We'll get to take a closer look at the new Honda Insight on Jan.
 15 in Detroit, when it bows at the 2018 North American International Auto Show, where we'll be bringing you all the new-model debuts straight from the exhibit floor — so check back often for updated information on the new Insight.

 Cars.com's Editorial department is your source for automotive news and reviews.
 In line with Cars.com's long-standing ethics policy, editors and reviewers don't accept gifts or free trips from automakers.
 The Editorial department is independent of Cars.com's advertising, sales and sponsored content departments.